-Copyright remains a subject of interest in the public, especially in the wake of a devastating pandemic which did not spare the creative sector.
+Copyright remains a subject of interest in the public, especially in the wake of a devastating pandemic that did not spare the creative sector.

 Content creators have since sought means through which they can earn from their creativity, and the use of their content in the broadcasting sector has been a subject of public discussion.